Davor Zovko: Biography

-Davor Zovko also runs his own company for heraldry and heraldic art and is considered to be one of the most famous heraldists and heraldic artists in Scandinavia.
+Davor Zovko also runs his own company for heraldry and heraldic art and is considered by some to be one of the most famous heraldists and heraldic artists in Scandinavia.
 He composed a number of new coats of arms for private individuals, high church officials, associations, companies, and other organizations, as well as several celebrities.
 His heraldic images have been published in numerous coats of arms, books and articles.
 Since 1999, Zovko has been a member of the editorial board of the Scandinavian Roll of Arms.
 He is also a member of other heraldic associations and organizations.
 In addition to a rich artistic and journalistic production, Zovko's heraldic opus includes a series of lectures on heraldry and knighthood, including several master classes for professional heralds.
 Zovko's lectures were given in Bosnia and Herzegovina, Croatia, United Kingdom, Denmark and Sweden.

 Zovko's bibliography includes primarily scientific books and articles, but much of his writing focuses on heraldry, the science of coats of arms, as well as on faleristics, the science of wearable medals (or equestrics, as he calls the science of chivalry in his book).
 Zovko writes about numerous topics in these fields, and the topic he deals with in his two books and numerous articles, is the difference between real orders of chivalry awarded by sovereign, recognized states, and private knightly associations that on their own initiative call themselves "chivalric orders".
 Among other things, Zovko emphasizes that the real orders of chivalry always belong to the public administration of sovereign states, while self-styled "orders", which are not awarded nor protected by a sovereign state, are only private associations such as book lovers' clubs, i.e., associations that any group of adult citizens can establish.
 In these associations, the citizens, so to speak, award "titles" to themselves why such “titles” are not real titles.
 Such “titles” are relevant only in the private spheres of these associations.
 In his professional career, Zovko has worked, among other things, as a scientist, researcher, evaluator, strategist and visiting university professor.